Dgame/blog/content/php8-attributes/index.md

 }
 ```

-Let's get over it piece by piece:
+Let's go over it piece by piece:

 ```php
 <?php